markt-de/puppet-activemq/README.md

   },
 }
 ```

+Please have a look at the examples in the module data to find all supported settings.

 The module is designed for Hiera so it is highly recommended if you need to change the default configuration.